lookingNatural/hello-world-Natural/README.md

     -   http://techcommunity.softwareag.com/ecosystem/communities/public/adanat/products/naturalone/downloads/
 - Step 3: Install the Software AG Designer IDE
 - Step 4: Still remember the steps from the video tutorial regarding the usage of Cheatsheets ?!

+    Sample "Hello World" code in Natural...

+        - WRITE "Hello World"
+        - END
+    And that's it !

     - No problem, if you don't, just have a look here-->
       - Run the Software AG Designer application on your computer
       - Go to the Eclipse menu `Help` --> `Cheatsheets`